DavesCodeMusings/CloudPi/docs/install-dns.md

 ```
 dns-nameservers 192.168.1.100 192.168.1.1
 ```

+## Adding Host Records
+The advantage of running your own DNS is that you can add names for all your devices.
+You can do this be editing /etc/bin/db.home.
+See the [BIND9 manual](https://bind9.readthedocs.io/en/latest/) and existing zone files or look to the Ansible playbook for cues on how to do it.

 ## Next Steps
 Now that you can refer to your hosts by name instead of IP address, it's time to look at some more features.
 The first of these is to enable HTTPS connections by configuring a self-hosted [certificate authority](configure-certificate-authority.md).